 Application Review Process

 State Water Board staff will verify that the reported arrearages are supported by the applicant’s documentation.
-Staff may request additional information if the arrearages submitted with the application differ from those reported in the survey, or documentation is inadequate to support the amount.
+Staff may request additional information if the arrearages submitted with the application lack adequate supporting documentation.
 Technical assistance may be available for systems serving disadvantaged communities that lack supporting documentation of arrearages.

 COMBINED BILLING SYSTEMS